sdinesh01/sdinesh01.github.io/_posts/2022-08-22-facebook-falsehoods.md

 ---
-title: Facebook Falsehoods: Evaluating Disinformation Resiliency in Eastern Europe
+title: Facebook Falsehoods | Evaluating Disinformation Resiliency in Eastern Europe
 tags: [DisinfoLab, Diplomatic Courier]
+image:
 style: fill
 color: warning
 description: A report of our findings from a multidisciplinary study of the disinformation resilience of three linguistic populations in Eastern Europe.